CCurl/q4/README.md

 # q4 - A fast register-based interpreter/VM

 ## Paradigm
-q4 is a register-based system.
-For q4, this means:
+q4 is a human-readable machine language for a virtual CPU.
 - There is an "accumulator" register, called ACC.
 - The ACC is somewhat similar to TOS in a stack-based system.
+- There are 26 first-class registers, and 26 second-class registers.
 - Naming a first-class register or specifying a constant sets the ACC.
 - Operations may use and/or set the ACC.
 - Operations can be chained.

 There is no compilation in q4.
-The source code is executed directly.
+The machine language is executed directly.

 ## Registers
 There are two types of registers, first-class and second-class: